reipared/udemy-devops-14-real-projects/013-JavaMonitoryConfigmapMinikube/01_Y_WindowsOnly.md

-# Lab 013: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes
+# Lab 013: Develop a Java Application in Kubernetes for Monitoring ConfigMap Modifications and Content Changes

 Windows Only